 Win the Weight Loss War – Cross Training for Fitness

-Although many people are obsessed with weighing themselves, the number on your scale does not indicate whether you are fit or fat.
+Although many people are obsessed with weight loss or weighing themselves, the number on your scale does not indicate whether you are fit or fat.
 Far more significant than your total body weight is the composition of your body tissue.
 If a man’s fatty tissue is greater than 14% – 15% of his body mass, or if a woman’s is more than 20% – 22%, they are overweight, or more precisely, overfat.

 A small amount of fat is needed.
 It serves to pad the internal organs, and acts as insulation under the skin.
 However, excess fat leads to diseases like diabetes, gout, high blood pressure, coronary artery disease, and gallbladder problems.